iotaledger/access-mobile-client/README.md

 ```
 2. Copy generated APK to the Android phone using USB cable
 3. From the file explorer of the Android smartphone device select Run file in order to install
+4. If you are running an Android version >= 9 then you will need to  change the IP in `access-mobile-client/app/src/main/res/xml/network_security_config.xml`.
+   Edit to the IP of your Policy-Store